ALX-SE-Algorithmia/Demo-Project/samuelogboye/README.md

 # Calculator
-This is a simple calculator program written in C. It allows users to perform basic and advanced mathematical operations.
+This is a simple calculator program written in C language.
+It allows users to perform basic and advanced mathematical operations.
 Users can choose between addition, subtraction, multiplication, division, exponentiation, and advanced functionalities such as square root, logarithm, and trigonometric operations.

 ## Getting Started
 To compile and run the calculator program, follow these steps: